Adv-Baba/Best-Seller-Widget/README.md

-# Best selling products from magento 2 report
+# Best selling products from magento 2 order report
 Best Seller Widget for listing and Home Page Configuration.

 To install this module by using composer